 Yes, individuals who have been prescribed Bupropion can and often will be able to qualify for a traditional term or whole life insurance policy.
 The only problem is that Bupropion is a medication that can be used to treat various medical conditions, some of which could make it impossible to qualify for a traditional term or whole life insurance policy.

-In this article, we’re going to “shift gears” a little bit and rather than talk primarily about Bupropion; instead we’re going to focus a bit more on what “conditions” Bupropion can be used to treat and how those conditions can potentially affect the outcome of one’s life insurance application.
+This is why in this article, we’re going to “shift gears” a little bit; instead of talking primarily about Bupropion, we will focus a bit more on what “conditions” Bupropion can be used to treat and how those conditions can potentially affect the outcome of one’s life insurance application.

 Why do life insurance companies care if I’ve been prescribed Bupropion?

-What you’re generally going to find is that most top-rated life insurance companies are going to “care” if an individual has been prescribed Bupropion in the past because it’s use can tell a life insurance underwriter a lot about a life insurance applicant and let him or her know what “kind” of questions he or she will want to know the answers to before making a final decision about your life insurance application.
+You’ll generally find that most top-rated life insurance companies “care” if an individual has been prescribed Bupropion in the past because its use can tell a life insurance underwriter a lot about an applicant and let them know what “kind” of questions they will want to know the answers to before making a final decision about your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?